-Every bit of the message to be concealed is transmitted by sending 0 or 1, followed by by a MAC ([Rive\98]).
+Every bit of the message to be concealed is transmitted by sending 0 or 1, followed by by a MAC ([Rive_98]).
 The MAC of the correct bit fits, while the false one does not (cp.
 9.4).
-Since no one except the sender and receiver can check which MACs fit and which do not, the message is perfectly concealed.
+Since no one except the sender and receiver can check which MACs fit and which do not9, the message is perfectly concealed.

-Rivests proposal is a little more than twice as expensive as the solution from exercise 3-27.
+Rivests proposal is a little more than twice as expensive as the solution from exercise .
 But it has the advantage that both bits with MACs can be put into separate messages with equal sequential numbers.
 Then on the one side, the authentication protocol of the receiver throws away the false bits, so that the receiver will not have to implement anything.
-Additionally the sender will not have to create the false bits and
+Additionally the sender will not have to create the false bits and MACs and

-&lt;sup>7How can you implement a correctly working access control to the Key-Escrow databases but allow only short-term access to the keys?
+7How can you implement a correctly working access control to the Key-Escrow databases but allow only short-term access to the keys?
 Experience shows that every large technical system contains bugs which puts the secrets of many people and organizations at risk.

-&lt;sup>8It is certainly interesting that a lot of people accuse Key-Escrow of involvement in scandals and successes based on the motto "Every man has his price".
+8It is certainly interesting that a lot of people accuse Key-Escrow of involvement in scandals and successes based on the motto "Every man has his price".

-&lt;sup>9If someone could do better than with a probability of 0.5 it would be an basic approach towards breaking the authentication systems.
+$^{^{9}}$ If someone could do better than with a probability of 0.5 it would be an basic approach towards breaking the authentication systems.